 Sandwiched between the literal I’m So Tired, an India-penned Lennon tune, and Harrison’s Baroque but barely listenable Piggies – both played by the whole band – Blackbird is a blessed relief from the padded-walls insania of the bulk of The White Album and a welcome burst of melody on the largely tune-deficient Side Two, which has a certain bestiality to it, with a certain raccoon also on the slate.

-A simply picked tune on a Martin D 28 acoustic (you know I looked that up), recorded outside, there is on the millpond surface so little to it, musically, although archaeology reveals roots in a tune for loot by JS Bach, Bourrée in E Minor, and that rather suggests, shockingly, that Paul McCartney knows what he’s doing when he sits down to write.
+A simply picked tune on a Martin D 28 acoustic (you know I looked that up), recorded outside, there is on the millpond surface so little to it, musically, although archaeology reveals roots in a tune for lute by JS Bach, Bourrée in E Minor, and that rather suggests, shockingly, that Paul McCartney knows what he’s doing when he sits down to write.
 None of this is news.
 But I do love the context of the song.
 The Beatles is a rollercoaster of highs both foot-tapping and head-pounding, and lows both minor and major.
 Blackbird is like a little, two-minute, sitdown chillout about a third of the way through.

 Not sure why I’m making apologies for one of my all-time favourites.
 It was number 38 in Rolling Stone’s 100 Greatest Beatles Songs.

 I was lent the vinyl album in the late 80s by my more classically schooled friend Chris.
 (He also brought me up to speed with Lennon’s solo albums and Peter Gabriel’s, for which I remain eternally grateful.)
 I later splashed out on the CD, which was, of course, a disappointment in physical packaging terms, with its tiny inlays and its frightfully ugly white plastic spine.
 It doesn’t matter, in the end.
 It’s still my favourite Beatles album.